nullscreen/yt/README.md

 * read the attributes of a channel
 * access the videos of a channel
 * access the playlists of a channel
+* access the channels that the channel is subscribed to
 * subscribe to and unsubscribe from a channel
 * create and delete playlists from a channel
 * retrieve the daily earnings, views, comments, likes, dislikes, shares and impressions of a channel